From aspect ratio to zoom: the home theater projector glossary demystifies the technical terms for you in plain English.

 - Image Processing

 - Image processing in a projector refers to the various techniques used to enhance the picture quality of the projected image.
 These techniques can include adjusting the color, contrast, sharpness, and other elements of the image to improve its clarity and overall appearance.
 Image processing aims to produce a clear, vibrant, and realistic picture on the screen, which can significantly enhance the viewing experience.
+Consider the image processing features of a projector before buying if you like to fine-tune what you see.

 - Input Ports